 - Awarding of Prize.
 More than one name may be listed on a registration form, but the first name listed on the winning Certificate shall be deemed to be the Winner.
 A social security number (or equivalent for a non-U.S. Winner) must be provided, and it must be that of the Winner.
 Delivery of prize shall be made solely to the Winner.
 It is the sole responsibility of the Winner in a multiple party entry to allocate any such prize among the participants in such multiple party entry.
 Winners are solely responsible for all applicable taxes, licenses, registration fees imposed by any applicable governmental authority, and any transportation or shipping fees.
 EAA is required to collect applicable U.S. Federal income taxes, based on the Approximate Retail Value of the prize, net of ticket cost, from U.S. winners of prizes valued at $5,000 or more, before the Winner may take possession of his or her prize.
 EAA will report to the IRS any awarded prize valued at more than $600.

 - Authority and Control.
 The decision of EAA shall be final in all matters concerning the Raffle.
 The Raffle is subject to the laws of the State of Wisconsin.
 Void where prohibited by law.

 - Oversight.
 The Young Eagles Raffle drawing is officiated by Grant Thornton, LLP located in Madison, WI.

 - Vehicle.
-The 2016 Ford Mustang is provided with help from Ford Motor Company and Kocourek Ford, Wausau, WI.
+The 2017 Ford Mustang is provided with support from Ford Motor Company and Kocourek Ford, Wausau, WI.